arcee-ai/mergekit/docs/merge_methods.md

 **Variants:**

 - `ram`: The base RAM method without rescaling.
 Unique parameters are preserved as-is, shared parameters are averaged.
-- `ramplus_tl`: RAM Plus (Tensor-Local) extends RAM by applying an adaptive rescaling factor `λ` to unique contributions, compensating for signal dilution caused by averaging shared parameters.
-The "Tensor-Local" suffix indicates that the overlap-unique ratio `ρ` is computed per-tensor rather than globally.
-The rescaling formula is: `λ = 1 + r · clip(ρ, 0, α)`, where `ρ` is the ratio of shared to unique parameter counts for each model within each tensor.
+- `ramplus_tl`: RAM+ extends RAM by applying an adaptive rescaling factor `λ` to unique contributions, compensating for signal dilution caused by averaging shared parameters.
+The rescaling formula is: `λ = 1 + r · clip(ρ, 0, α)`, where `ρ` is the ratio of shared to unique parameter counts for each model within each tensor. `mergekit` implements a tensor-local variant, in which the overlap-unique ratio `ρ` is computed per-tensor rather than globally.

 **Use Cases:**

+- Scenarios where task vectors are sparse and heterogeneous (common in RL fine-tuning)
 - Merging multiple RL-trained agents from different tasks into a single generalist model
-- Combining agentic models that require specialized reasoning behaviors
-- Scenarios where task vectors are sparse and heterogeneous (common in RL fine-tuning)
-- Preserving unique model specializations while resolving conflicts in shared parameter regions

 **Inputs:** Requires a `base_model` and one or more other models.